jakelarue/beautiful-jekyll/aboutme.md

 A guy for all that techy sh*t you don't understand or feel like learning...

-Everybody has a *"guy"*...

-But what about when you need someone to:

-- Lift conversions
+But what about when sales are down, you're out-of-touch with your audience and your marketing strategies just aren't cutting it...

+Sure, you can hire a fancy-sounding writer.
+But that won't put more bucks in the bank.

-- Bring in more sales and revenue
-- And actually generate a better ROI
+When you need someone to actually bring in more sales and generate a better ROI...

-You won't just need a guy - will need the **right** go-to guy.
+### You'll need to hire a conversion copywriter

 And guess who's in the business of getting more clicks, increasing conversions and delivering bottom-line boosting results?